kapteyn-astro/kapteyn/SPHINX/spectralbackground.rst

    CDELT3V= -2.1217551e+4  / [m/s]

 Sometimes you might encounter an alternative formula that doesn't list the frequency.
-It uses eq. :eq:`eq30` to express the frequency in terms of the radial velocity and the rest frequency.
+It uses eq. :eq:`eq30` to express the frequency in terms of the apparent radial velocity and the rest frequency.

 .. math::